cpsc455-bugstorm/TravelersTea/README.md

 ```

 We use [Husky](https://typicode.github.io/husky/) to run pre-commit hooks with [lint-staged](https://github.com/okonet/lint-staged) to run linters on git staged files.
 This ensures that our code is formatted correctly when we commit our codes and when we open a pull-request on `main` branch.

+#### Troubleshooting tips:

+- Restart your IDE to fix tailwind autocomplete.
+- Delete all node_modules and do `yarn install` in the root directory.

 ## Client